 Retention of Records - Contact the VCAAA before destroying grant documents.
 All original source documents must be retained until an audit resolution is completed or four (4) years from the end of the fiscal year/grant cycle, for which the document is prepared, whichever comes first.
-The VCAAA recommends retaining all documents for four (4) years retention under all circumstances; and that Grantee/Contractor/Vendor contact the VCAAA grants manager before disposing of any records.
+The VCAAA recommends retaining all documents for four (4) years retention under all circumstances; and that Grantee/Contractor/Vendor contact the VCAAA grants manager or fiscal and contracts manager before disposing of any records.

 Audits and Financial Closeouts - The financial records of grantee as they pertain to this grant are subject to audit by the VCAAA.
 An audit may be requested at any time.
-The grantee agrees to allow the VCAAA, the California Department of Aging, the Controller General of the United States, or any duly authorized representatives of any of those entities, to inspect grantee books, records, documents and electronic files at any time during the grant period, and for a period of four (4) years after the expiration of the grant.
+The grantee agrees to allow the VCAAA, the California Department of Aging, the Controller General of the United States, or any duly authorized representatives of any of those entities, to inspect grantee books, records, documents and electronic files at any time during the grant period, and for a period of not less than four (4) years after the expiration of the grant.
 Grantee will maintain responsibility for such records, both during the grant period and the ensuing four (4) year period following the last transaction related to the grant.
-Records for non-expendable property must be retained for four (4) years subsequent to the final disposition of this property.
+Records for non-expendable property purchased with grant funds, must be retained for at least four (4) years subsequent to the final disposition of this property.
+Please refer to the Retention of Records paragraph for additional information.